Massachusetts Property Division Lawyers

 For property division, here are some important dos and don’ts:

-Do consider your debts and not just the marital assets.
+- Do consider your debts and not just the marital assets.
+Remember, your assets are divided in divorce, as well as marital debts.

 Steps in the Property Division Process

+- Valuing the property.
 This is where the process can become complicated.
-Property is valued using the fair market value of the home and other property based on appraisals by financial professionals such as real estate appraisers, accountants and business valuators.
+Property is valued using the fair market value of property based on appraisals by financial professionals such as real estate appraisers, accountants, and business valuators.

+- Dividing the debt.
 It is important to know that all marital debt will also have to be divided.
-In some cases, this can be more hotly contested than dividing property.

 Taking an Aggressive & Intelligent Approach